dsavransky/EXOSIMS/documentation/concepts.rst

       f = \mc{F_0} 10^{-0.4 m_S}

 where :math:`m_S` is the star's apparent magnitude in the observing band.
 If the observing band happens to match (or nearly match) a band where the apparent magnitude of a target star is already known, then both :math:`\mc{F_0}` and :math:`m_S` can simply be looked up from cataloged values, which was the approach in ``EXOSIMS`` pre-2016.
-However, one of the major use cases of ``EXOIMS`` is the analysis of observations in a variety of narrow (and possibly non-standard) bands, which requires better modeling to achieve sufficient fidelity of results.
+However, one of the major use cases of ``EXOSIMS`` is the analysis of observations in a variety of narrow (and possibly non-standard) bands, which requires better modeling to achieve sufficient fidelity of results.

 Between software versions 1.0 and 2.0, ``EXOSIMS`` solely utilized the empirical relationships from [Traub2016]_ to evaluate stellar fluxes in arbitrary bands.
 The equations in that work (Sec.
 2.2) are equivalent to: